Homes For Sale

 THE VIBRANT ECONOMY

 It's not a flash in the pan.
-It's due to thoughtful planning by Hillwood Development, owner of the 21,000-acre Alliance master-planned blend of residential, retail and business that's a $64 billion economic boon to the area.
+It's due to thoughtful planning by Hillwood Development, owner of the 21,000-acre Alliance master-planned blend of residential, retail, and business that's a $64 billion economic boon to the area.

-Enhanced by Great Schools
+Home Values and Demand are Enhanced by Great Schools

 The school district boundaries are much different than many homebuyers imagine, so it's always best to consult district maps.
 You'll find links to district maps here on DFWMoves.com under the main school district pages.
 Even locals are sometimes surprised that the Keller ISD boundary runs west of I-35 or that the Northwest district dips as far south as Timberland Blvd. - almost within sight of Keller's Timbercreek High School.